jopemachine/alfred-simple-email-fetcher/README.md

 Fetch and show emails on `UNSEEN` state from registered accounts.

+### emp

+Select one provider and fetch only the account's unseen emails.

+You can fetch emails which account's `enabled` is false by this method.

 ### em > config

 Open the `config.json` file through your editor.